Catholic Church in Singapore

 The Catholic Church in Singapore is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 In 2016, the Catholic Foundation of Singapore reported the Catholic population in Singapore to be over 373,000.

 According to the 2020 census, 18.9% of Singaporeans identify as Christians – 37.1% of which identified as Catholic and the 62.9% as 'Other Christians' (chiefly Protestants).

-It is currently led by William Cardinal Goh, the 4th Archbishop of the Catholic Archdiocese of Singapore.
+It is currently led by Cardinal William Goh, the 4th Archbishop of Singapore.

 History

 Catholicism in Singapore has its roots from the Portuguese presence in Asia.
 It is believed that the first Catholic priest set foot in Singapore in 1821, two years after Stamford Raffles' landing, to attend to the needs of the growing community consisting largely of British colonialists and some Chinese; however, it is probable that there had been Portuguese missionaries operating out of Malacca in Singapore during the Portuguese period, 1511–1641, prior to the British conquest.